 YST is committed to best safeguarding practice and to uphold the rights of all adults to live a life free from harm from abuse, exploitation and neglect.

 This updated policy document includes recent statutory guidance for all organisations providing services to adults at risk.
-It sets out how the YST and individuals should work together to safeguard, encourage and promote the welfare of adults at risk in accordance with the Care Act 2014.

 Adopting and implementing this policy is a key requirement for the YST.